fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-63.	### What is Current version of PHP, MySQL, Laravel, MongoDB etc?
+63.	### What is Current version of PHP MySQL Laravel MongoDB etc?

     PHP: PHP 7.4
     MySQL: 7